adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 #### Viewer is able to download previous versions of a file

-As mentioned earlier *larksuite allows* users to share *files with others* .A file can have *multiple versions* and from documentation we *remember that previous versions should not be accessible* to the *viewers* of the file.
-But in this case we abused that *functionality and were able to download the previous versions of the files* as viewers.
+As mentioned earlier *larksuite allows* users to share *files with others* .
+A file can have *multiple versions* and from documentation, we *remember that previous versions should not be accessible* to the *viewers* of the file.
+But in this case, we abused that *functionality and were able to download the previous versions of the files* as viewers.

-While *browsing* a file as a user and at the same time analyzing the requests via burp we *saw an* `http` request  which leaked the *current version id* of the *file* including the *previous versions id's of file*.
+While *browsing* a file as a user and at the same time analyzing the requests via burp we *saw an* `HTTP` request which leaked the *current version id* of the *file* including the *previous versions ids of file*.

 ![1](/blog/assets/images/lark/3/2.PNG)